lpoulain/CHAOS-Pi/README.md

 CHAOS right now offers minimum functionalities:

+- Touchscreen support, whether single tap, swiping or pinching in and out (an UART keyboard input is used when QEMU is used)
 - A heap management system (`malloc()` and `free()`, pages allocation)
 - Fixed and proportionally-spaced fonts
 - Partial FAT32 filesystem support
 - Handling of CPU exceptions (and displays debbuging information in case a crash occurs)
-- A rudimentary application launcher, allowing to start apps which can interact with the touchscreen.
-Right now two apps are available:
+- A basic Application Launcher, allowing to start apps which can interact with the touchscreen.
+Right now four apps are available:
     - A Mandelbrot app (see below)
     - A Filesystem app which looks at the FAT32 partitions on the SD card and displays the content of the first partition's root directory
+    - A Kernel Heap app, which allows to examine the system heap
+    - A Memory app, which allows to examine areas in the system's memory

+Pressing the lower left corner (or the Esc key if using QEMU) will switch back to the App Launcher.

 ## Mandelbrot App